Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The red light district still lives on right beside Huaxi night market, and kind of spills into it.
 The main section of the red light district is just to the south of the covered arcade, between Huaxi and Wuzhou Street (see below), but there are massage parlors, brothels, and KTV bars in many of the alleys leading away from all these night markets and in the surrounding area.

-But take note: this karaoke parlor/red light district is primarily for local, elderly people, and many of the working women are also elderly (here’s an article on an 82-year-old prostitute arrested in 2001).
+But take note: this karaoke parlor/red light district is primarily for local, elderly people, and many of the working women are also elderly (here’s an article on an 82-year-old “worker of the night” who was arrested here in 2001).
 Many local men go there for drinking and karaoke; it’s not only about prostitution.

 For men visiting these night markets, you may notice women sitting on the sides trying to catch your eye but they won’t bother you.
 But if you curiosity sends you wandering into the side lanes or red light district, some of the women can be quite aggressive and even grab or pull on your arm.